Foisca/sophomore-class/基础英语写作3/journals/week1.md

 # Tues.
 1st Sep.

-Today I reached level 100 in my LOL (League of Legends).
+​	Today I reached level 100 in my LOL (League of Legends).

-# Thur.
+# Thu.
 4th Sep.

 ​	Today I tried a new breakfast combo in Center of the Dining Hall: a bowl of noodles and soybean milk, only 1.1￥!!
 That's too cheap.